Artur Petrosyan (journalist)

 Artur Petrosyan (Арту́р Петросья́н; born 21 September 1979 in Moscow, Soviet Union) is a Russian football journalist, editor-in-chief and football scout.

-He is best known for his time at the oldest Russian sports magazine Futbol, Russia-2 TV channel, Sport Express daily and occasional contribution to such media outlets as The Guardian, ESPN FC, The New York Times, BBC and others.
+He is best known for his time at the oldest Russian sports magazine, Futbol, Russia-2 TV channel, Sport Express, daily and occasional contributions to such media outlets as The Guardian, ESPN FC, The New York Times, and the BBC.

 Petrosyan represents Russia in the jury of the biggest media annual voting on the Player of the Year, held by The Guardian, since 2014.

-He also scouts for young football talents in Russia and the CIS for the Guardian's annual feature.
+He also scouts for young football talent in Russia and the CIS for the Guardian's annual feature.

 Career

-After receiving a Master of Economics degree from the Moscow State University of Economics, Statistics, and Informatics he worked at the Sberbank of Russia and Rosneft before quitting and pursuing a career in football.
+After receiving a Master of Economics degree from the Moscow State University of Economics, Statistics, and Informatics, he worked at the Sberbank of Russia and Rosneft before quitting and pursuing a career in football.